Kaedim/working-at-kaedim/README.md

 ## Why does this matter

 - Digital 3D content is the future.
-Everything **slowly** turns to 3D with games being the pioneers.
+All online content **slowly** turns to 3D with games being the pioneers.
 Then product design and architecture have been using 3D modelling for decades, e-commerce and 3D printing followed and the list goes on.
 We are building the future.
 We want to change **slowly** into **rapidly**.
-- At the same time, producing 3D content is one of a business's most expensive activities.
-It is really time-consuming, very manual, and requires expensive software with steep learning curves.
+- At the same time, producing 3D content is one of the most expensive activities for a business.
+It is really time-consuming, 100% manual, and requires expensive software with steep learning curves.
 We are going to solve this problem.
 - Fundamentals: 3D content creation is unscalable, and current processes are very old, with huge room for optimization.
 Using AI to solve this problem propels us even further.
 - Gaming is bigger than all the other entertainment sectors combined and growing at a staggering pace.
 - In short, we are empowering creators to focus on what matters most, do more with less, and save time to invest in quality.
 We will be a unicorn helping everyone from indie game devs, to XBOX and Amazon realise this new potential.
 That is impact!

 ## Results so far

-- 250+ businesses onboard (game devs, product designers, e-commerce and 3D printing companies, etc)
+- 250+ businesses onboard (game devs, product designers, e-commerce and 3D printing companies, etc.)
 - Net profitable within 12 months of our original launch
 - Leaders of the field with the only product in the market that generates “ready-to-use” 3D models
 - Backed by the best in the world: a16z games https://a16z.com/announcement/investing-in-kaedim/